United States Foreign Relations/International Cold War

-She is the author of Hanoi's War: An International History of the War for Peace in Vietnam, which won the Society for Military History (SMH) Edward M. Coffman Prize, the Society for Historians of American Foreign Relations (SHAFR) Stuart L. Bernath Prize, the UKY Department of History Alice S. Hallam Prize, was a finalist for the Berkshire Conference of Women Historians Book Prize, and earned her an invitation to participate in the Library of Congress National Book Festival.
+She is the author of Hanoi's War: An International History of the War for Peace in Vietnam, which won the Society for Military History (SMH) Edward M. Coffman Prize, the Society for Historians of American Foreign Relations (SHAFR) Stuart L. Bernath Prize, the UKY Department of History Alice S. Hallam Prize, was a finalist for the Berkshire Conference of Women Historians First Book Prize, and earned her an invitation to participate in the 2012 Library of Congress National Book Festival.

 Professors Nguyen and Paul T. Chamberlin are the General Co-Editors of the Cambridge Studies in U.S. Foreign Relations.

 - Henry Chauncey Jr '57 Postdoctoral Fellowship in Grand Strategy, International Security Studies, Yale University, 2009-2010